 Early Gustav Klimt artwork was classic and inspired by artists like Makart.
 You can see this clearly with the portrait of Judith.
 His own distinctive style became apparent during his Golden Period.
 He loved classic Italian, old Egyptian, Byzantine and Medieval art, but most of all women.
 In most Gustav Klimt artwork, you will also find allegoric symbols.
 Oil on canvas and lots of gold and silver leaf for paintings like Gustav Klimt’s The Kiss or Portrait of Adele Bloch Bauer characterise Klimt’s painting technique.

-The international art world trades Gustav Klimt artwork exceptionally high.
+Until today, the international art world trades Gustav Klimt artwork exceptionally high.
 Klimt paintings are auctioned for stellar prices, such as the portrait of Adele Bloch Bauer (USD 135m) or Litzlberg am Attersee (USD 40m).

 Gustav Klimt Artwork 1: The Kiss